krasaee/alethic/README.md

 # Alethic Instruction-Based State Machine (ISM)

 ## Introduction
+Yes this needs more documentatation - please stay tuned.

-Welcome to the Alethic ISM project group!
+Wellcome to the Alethic ISM project group!
 Born from the study [The Case for Animal-Friendly LLMs](docs/Ghose%2C%20Tse%2C%20Rasaee%2C%20Sebo%2C%20Singer.pdf) this project is a journey into experimental language instruction processing, exploring how language models respond to animal-related queries, of course not limited to this only.

 ## Key Concepts
 - **State**: Manages data and instructions, representing processing stages.